Cassandra O'Neal: Music career

 In 2008, she joined Mary J. Blige and Jay-Z on the Heart of the City Tour.
 Adding to her credit, O'Neal has played keyboards on various recordings including LeAnn Rimes' What a Wonderful World, So Amazing: An All-Star Tribute to Luther Vandross, BabyFace's Grown & Sexy, and Mindi Abair's In Hi-Fi Stereo.
 She was also a member of all female band COED (Chronicles Of Every Diva) which featured Sheila E. O'Neal has also performed on various television shows such as The Ellen DeGeneres Show, The Tonight Show with Jay Leno, the 2002 MTV Video Music Awards, and the 36th NAACP Image Awards.
 O'Neal was also co-writer of several songs on Macy Gray's comeback album, BIG.

 O'Neal joined Prince in his highly acclaimed band, The New Power Generation, alongside longtime members Morris Hayes on keyboards and John Blackwell on drums.
 O'Neal's first performances as a member of the NPG were at the Grand Palais and La Cigale concerts in France back in October 2009.

-She has since appeared on Prince's 20Ten Tour, Welcome 2 America with a line-up of special guests such as Larry Graham, Maceo Parker, Chaka Kahn, Raphael Saadiq, Janelle Monáe, Nikka Costa, and Paloma Faith.
-Tour, the 2011 Montreal Jazz Festival Special Performance, and the Welcome 2 America Euro 2011 Tour that introduced the first NPG Music & Arts Festival,.
+She has since appeared on Prince's 20Ten Tour, Welcome 2 America with a line-up of special guests such as Larry Graham, Maceo Parker, Chaka Khan, Raphael Saadiq, Janelle Monáe, Nikka Costa, and Paloma Faith.
+Tour, the 2011 Montreal Jazz Festival Special Performance, and the Welcome 2 America Euro 2011 Tour that introduced the first NPG Music & Arts Festival.
 O'Neal continued performing with Prince until 2014.
 Her latest performance with The New Power Generation was during the 2016 Official Prince Tribute Concert, Minneapolis MN, where she sang "The Ladder" (a duet) with Andre Cymone.